mathiasertl/digital-preservation/README.txt

 === Requirements ===
 This script is written in pure python 3.
 You must have python 3 installed in order to run this script.
+As this script uses sqlite3, you also have to have the sqlite3 libraries, but you should be fine if you have python3.

 The script detects file-formats either using the unix command-line tool file[1] or FITS[2], which is based on the Java programming language.
 You must have at